-Mexico City is the capital of Mexico or officially known as the United Mexican States.
+Mexico City is the capital of Mexico.
 It is the largest city in North America in terms of population, and serves as the political, cultural, financial, and educational center of the country.
 An urban and crowded city, it also boasts of fantastic historical landmarks and buildings.

 How to Reach (Modes of Transportation)

 By Plane - The Benito Juarez International Airport, located east of the city center, is the primary airport that serves the city.
 Another airport, the Licenciado Adolfo Lopez Mateos International Airport is found 50km southwest in the city of Toluca, and serves as the hub of domestic and low-cost airlines.

 By Train - Mexico's Metro rail system is one of the largest and most used in the world.
 It has 12 different lines and spread across 141 miles (226.5 km) around the city.
 Trains run every 2 minutes, which means waiting is close to zero.
 The Light rail has one line with routes heading to the south of the city and back.

 By Bus - Greyhound buses offer trips from the US to Mexico.
 There are 4 major bus stations in the city, with both public and private-run bus companies.

 By Taxi - Getting a taxi is relatively easy in the city, with the abundance of over 250,000 cabs.
 It is considered to be one of the most efficient ways to get around.